T4Man/angular_rest_api/README.md

 ###For all tests

 1. Navigate to the client folder and type 'gulp'.
-2. When gulp has finished press 'Control C' to exit the Selenium server.
+2. When gulp has completed press 'Control C' to exit the Selenium server.

 ###For linter test only